Image via @sfisherx

 - Califia Farms: Everything about Califia non-dairy products is just dreamy and decadent.
 They have so many unique creamy, flavors, and varieties including enhanced milks, creamers and even coffee blends.
 You have definitely need to try this one!

 - Ripple: Try their Unsweetened Original.
 For those who are looking for a milk with protein, this one is for you!
-I think it tastes slightly similar to soy milk but no soy here!
+Plus omega-3’s and as usual more calcium than dairy.
 They also have half & half.

 *There are so many other plant milks to choose from and they are relatively inexpensive.
 So test some out to find your favorite!